giuseppefutia/big-dive-sparql/README.md

 * Describe subgraphs of the queried RDF graph.
 * Subgraphs that match your description yield a result.

+## SPARQL Architecture
+* SPARQL queries are executed against RDF datasets, consisting of RDF graphs.
+(More on this later.)
+* A SPARQL endpoint accepts queries and returns results via HTTP.
+* The results of SPARQL queries can be returned and/or rendered in a variety of formats:
+    * XML.
+SPARQL specifies an XML vocabulary for returning tables of results.
+    * JSON.
+A JSON "port" of the XML vocabulary, particularly useful for Web applications.
+    * RDF.
+Certain SPARQL result clauses trigger RDF responses, which in turn can be serialized in a number of ways (RDF/XML, N-Triples, Turtle, etc.)
+    * HTML.
+When using an interactive form to work with SPARQL queries.
+Often implemented by applying an XSL transform to XML results.

 ## SPARQL basics

 * SPARQL variables start with a ? and can match any node (resource or literal) in the RDF dataset.